Ample groupoids, topological full groups, algebraic K-theory spectra and infinite loop spaces: Preliminaries

 \subsubsection{Groupoids arising from self-similar actions}

 Groupoids associated with self-similar actions on trees have been introduced and studied in \cite[Example~6.5]{Nek18a} (see also \cite{NO21b}, for instance).
 These are always {\'e}tale and purely infinite minimal, with unit space homeomorphic to the Cantor space.
+Note, however, that these groupoids may be non-Hausdorff.

 {\'E}tale groupoids attached to self-similar actions on graphs have been studied in \cite{EP} (see also \cite{NO21b,Ort}).
 A special case is given by Katsura-Exel-Pardo groupoids $G_{A,B}$ (in the language of \cite{NO21b}), where $A$ and $B$ are two $N \times N$ row-finite matrices with integer entries, where $N \in \Nz \cup \gekl{\infty}$, and all entries of $A$ are non-negative.
 If $A$ is irreducible and not a permutation matrix, then these groupoids are purely infinite minimal, with unit space homeomorphic to the Cantor space.